-The ten commandments were written on two tablets of stone.
+The ten commandments were written by the finger of God on two tablets of stone.
 The first set of stones was broken.
 God wrote the ten commandments on a second set of stones.
-These two stones were put into the Ark of the Testament.
-The Law of Moses was kept in a book put in a side pouch of the ark of the testament, never inside the ark.
+These ten commandments were taught to the children of Israel.
+The two stones, the two tables of the covenant were put into the Ark of the Testament.

 Ten Commandments are Perfect

 Psalms 19:7 tells us the law of God is perfect.
 We have through the perfect law, a standard of God which shows us our sin.

 Psalm 19:7 The law of the LORD is perfect, converting the soul: the testimony of the LORD is sure, making wise the simple.

 Moses received the ten commandments on mount Sinia.
 Mount Sinia burned with fire.